jlperona/bart-passenger-heatmap/geojson/README.md

 2. Re-import the GeoJSON.
 3. Using QGIS's Split Features tool, cut off the extra pieces of track past the end of some lines.
 4. Painstakingly split the polylines manually at stations with the Split Feature tool.
     * The majority of these are easy, as the polylines in the original layer are pretty long.
-  * For places where there are multiple connecting stations, duplicate, split, and merge as necessary to get a single polyline to each of the other stations.
+    * For places where there are multiple connecting stations: duplicate, split, and merge as necessary to get a single polyline to each of the other stations.
 4. Remove all other columns in the feature table.
 5. Add columns and data for `station1`, `station2`, and rename each feature appropriately.
 6. Export the final GeoJSON.